-Coal is the most carbon-intensive fuel.
+Coal is not very efficient.
 It accounts for 73% of power sector emissions but only 41% of generated electricity.
 Many of the necessary reductions in coal emissions can be achieved at zero or very low net cost once the health impacts and falling costs of alternatives are taken into account.